eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Data/database-creation@23.md

 ## <u> About the database </u> ##
 Our database is a _Relational Database_ (i.e. it stores and organizes data in table consisting of rows and columns).
 In a relational database, data is organized into one or more tables, where each table represents a specific type of entity or object, such as customers, orders, or products.

-It's built with the help of MySQL server and consists of 3 groups of tables, each group integrates with a part of our system.
+It has been built with the help of _PostgreSQL_ server and consists of 3 groups of tables, each group integrates with a part of our system.
 There's a group that integrates with the customers website, another group that integrates with the robots and shelves in the warehouse, and the last group integrates with the Admin's web application.

 Mainly, the relaltionship between tables is established through a common field, known as a key, which is used to link related data across tables.
 The most common type of keys is _primary key_ and _foreign key_.